dmpop/bash-pubkit/README.md

-Pandoc PubKit is a tool set for compiling ebooks in the EPUB, MOBI, and PDF formats from Markdown-formatted text files and accompanying images, fonts, and an CSS stylesheet.
+Bash PubKit is a tool set for compiling ebooks in the EPUB, MOBI, and PDF formats from Markdown-formatted text files and accompanying images, fonts, and an CSS stylesheet.

 ## Description

-The key part of the Pandoc PubKit bundle is the *compile-ebook.sh* Bash shell script.
+The key part of the Bash PubKit bundle is the *compile-ebook.sh* Bash shell script.
 The script uses [Pandoc](http://johnmacfarlane.net/pandoc/) to generate ebook in the EPUB format.
 The script offers the following features:

 * Dedicated directory for each ebook project.
 All ebook source files such as a configuration file, images, a stylesheet, and pages are stored in a separate directory.
 * Straightforward compilation process.
 The *compile-ebook.sh* script takes care of the entire ebook generation process.